Phalamar/AutoAltText/privacy-policy.md

 **Note on roles:** When your organization installs the App in your Confluence Cloud instance, your organization is the **data controller** for the content the App processes (your Confluence pages and the personal data they may contain).
 The App's publisher acts as a **data processor** on your behalf, processing data only as necessary to provide the App's functionality.

+If you contact us directly via email (e.g., for support inquiries), we process your email address and the submitted message content as a data controller solely to handle your inquiry (Legal basis: Art.
+6(1)(b) or (f) GDPR).
+This data will be deleted once your inquiry has been definitively resolved.

 ## 2. What the App processes

 The App is a Forge app running on Atlassian's infrastructure.
 It processes data only when a Confluence page is updated by a user in a space where the App has been configured.